 Our Young Enterprise students have written children’s books, a student guide to Oxford, a revision guide and a teenage survival guide.
 They have produced hand-drawn prints of Oxford, a CD of local bands, bat boxes, a revision aid box, diaries, wristbands and have developed a bar-code system for dealing with out-of-date food in supermarkets.
 One group designed an environmental board game, “Mission Earth”, the concept of which they have sold to Gibsons Games, who have produced 10,000 of them, available in leading shops.
 Another group has sold bracelets, another offered musically-based services and a third has designed leather and batik bags and have imported the finished products from India and Indonesia.
 A group produced highly innovative cookbooks with QR codes.
 They reformed their company to negotiate a deal with the Mid-Counties Co-Op to sell 8,000 copies in total.
 They also entered a separate national competition designed for graduates where they reached the national finals and won the audience vote for the best company.
 Students have designed epi-pen bags and also designed a 3D language learning game that they have been aiming to sell in China in Mandarin.
 Most recently they have produced coconut shell bowls, candles and hanging baskets and hoodies for the Duke of Edinburgh Award scheme.

-This year for the first time it will be possible for Young Enterprise students to participate and gain a mini MBA accredited by Henley Business School.
+Many of the Young Enterprise students are participating in a GDST Diploma in Business Management and Leadership accredited by Buckingham University.
 This unique opportunity is only available to a handful of schools in the country, all of which are part of the GDST.

 All of the girls have developed team work, public speaking skills and the confidence to take a risk.
 Many have gained employment in later life purely because of the scheme.
 Young Enterprise is just one of the many extra-curricular activities on offer in our flourishing Sixth Form.